pablovela5620/arxiv-researcher/README.md

 # Arxiv Researcher
 Built with Langchain, Nougat, OpenAI, Gradio, and Pixi
+## Prerequisites
+Only tested on a linux machine, requires a CUDA gpu as Nougat will be too slow otherwise
 ## Quick Start
 ### Step 1.
 Install pixi package manager